ofavrel/Houdini_Notes/droplet.md

     <ul>-_Get the Nearest point of Each Points\
     -Create a Line and Calculate the Distance\
-    -Promote the distance Attribute to the Point (Min)\_ -Divide it by two and us it as Pscale
+    -Promote the distance Attribute to the Point (Min)\_ -Divide it by two and use it as Pscale_
     </ul>